In this section

-We plan to discuss topics such as managing aggression, defiance and irritability, evidence-based approaches to children with learning challenges, and advocacy for our patients and their families as NDIS rolls out across Australia.
+During this year's program, we will discuss topics including managing aggression, defiance and irritability, evidence-based approaches to children with learning challenges, and advocacy for our patients and their families as NDIS rolls out across Australia.
 We hope you can join us over the two days, and you will be able to participate in interactive sessions, grounded with clinical cases, and facilitated by experts in the field of developmental paediatrics, psychiatry and education.

 The program is designed to meet CPD workshop criteria of 1 point per hour.

 Registration numbers are strictly limited.
 To avoid disappointment please register prior to organising your travel arrangements and accommodation.

 Children who struggle to learn: the role of paediatricians on the health-education interface